reflectivity/reflectivity.github.io/workshops/index.md

 permalink: /workshops/
 ---

-# Upcoming events
+# Recent events

 ## the Open Reflectometry Standards Organisation ORSO annual meeting at SXNS17
-The 2024 annual meeting of ORSO will take place in person on 19th July as a satelite of the [SXNS17](https://workshops.ill.fr/event/393/) meeting at ILL & ESRF Campus, in Grenoble, France.
+The 2024 annual meeting of ORSO took place in person on 19th July as a satelite of the [SXNS17](https://workshops.ill.fr/event/393/) meeting at ILL & ESRF Campus, in Grenoble, France.

-Registration is now open and more details of the workshop are available [here](./workshop_2024/)
+Details of the workshop are available [here](./workshop_2024/)

 # Historical ORSO Workshops